418sec/huntr/bounties/npm/min-http-server/1/README.md

 # :bug: Description

 The `min-http-server` package is vulnerable against `path traversal`, which leads to `information disclosure` and `sensitive file leakage`.
-The package is vulnerable against this attacck through the `double dots` technique.
+The package is vulnerable against this attack through the `double dots` technique.

 # :fire: PoC